 The prevalence represents percentage from the unweighted sample size.

 The dataset variables used for the analysis were age in months, height, sex, weight, index of multiple deprivation (originally deciles, and recoded into quintiles), ethnic group, and rural/urban indicator (recoded into a binary classification).

-The numbers represented here are based on data from the National Child Measurement Programme, for academic years 2006-07 to 2019-20.
+The numbers represented here are based on data from the National Child Measurement Programme, for school years 2006 to 2007 up to years 2021 to 2022.
+The values for the 2020 to 2021 school year are not reported as these figures are based on weighted data due to a smaller sample of measurements collected than in previous years.
 The analysis is only for children aged 4 years old in Reception at the time of measurement (age group 48 to 59 months old).
 These children would have turned 5 within the academic year.
 Children who had already turned 5 at the time of measurement are excluded from this analysis.

 Totals presented in this document include all children in state-maintained schools, with a valid height and weight measurement, including those with an unknown residency.
-Since 2008/09 over 99% of child records have a valid home postcode.
+Since 2008 to 2009 over 99% of child records have a valid home postcode.

 This analysis does not contain any measurement data which can be used to monitor the indirect impact of COVID-19 on BMI in children.
 The 2019-20 NCMP data collection stopped in March 2020 when schools were closed due to the COVID-19 pandemic.
 In a usual NCMP collection year, national participation rates are around 95% (over a million) of all eligible children, however in 2019-20 the number of children measured was around 75% of previous years.
 Despite the lower than usual number of measurements, analysis by NHS Digital indicates that figures at national level are directly comparable to previous years.